ProjectIndoor/projectindoorweb/doc/frontend.md

 ![Building Data](images/addBuilding1.png)

-It also has an option to add the cordinations either with *center and rotation* or add with *Latitudes and Longitudes*.
+It also has an option to add the coordinates either with *center and rotation* or add with *Latitudes and Longitudes*.
 Below images show these options.

 ![Building Data with Latitudes and Longitudes](images/addBuilding2.png)

-To add the cordinates with *Center and Rotation* the radio button has to be turned on.
+To add the coordinates with *Center and Rotation* the radio button has to be turned on.

 ![Building Data with Center and Rotation](images/addBuilding3.png)